What Does SUV Stand For?

-"SUV" stands for "sport-utility vehicle," a marketing term that covers a broad range of rugged-looking, four-wheel-drive vehicles with off-road capabilities and a light-truck feel.
-Also called "sport-utes," among other terms, sports utility vehicles are some of the most popular family vehicles in the U.S. Their large interior spaces, powerful towing capacities and three rows of seating combine the storage and hauling benefits of pickup trucks with the sleekness and comfort of station wagons.
+"SUV" is an acronym for "sport-utility vehicle."
+It is an abbreviation covering a broad range of rugged-looking, four-wheel-drive vehicles with off-road capabilities, high ground clearance, and a light-truck feel.
+Also called "sport-utes," among other terms, their large interior spaces, powerful towing capacities, and three rows of seating combine the storage and hauling benefits of pickup trucks with the sleekness and comfort of station wagons.

 SUVs are nearly two-fifths of the world's passenger car market, as of 2019, having bounced back from a down period during the Great Recession.
 The global supply of SUVs is projected to double between 2015 to 2025, and they've primarily supplanted other types of large family vehicles in the automotive market, including station wagons.

-While SUVs don't have the most exceptional fuel economy, they have robust engines that don't tax easily.
-SUVs also have high seating positions and centers of gravity, and they tend to divide into models built for hauling heavy loads and excellent offroad capability and models made for sleek looks and secure handling.
+Although SUVs don't have the most exceptional fuel economy on the market, they have robust engines that don't tax easily.
+SUVs also have high seating positions and offer more passenger space.
+They tend to divide into models built for hauling heavy loads, excellent off-road driving capability, and models made for sleek looks and secure handling.

 How Broad Is the Word "SUV"?

 People confuse many types of big family vehicles, such as multi-purpose vehicles (MPVs), with SUVs, so it's worth comparing the differences between them.
-Also called "minivans," MPVs are similar to SUVs in that they can carry five to seven people and have ample room for luggage, but they tend to be shorter in length than SUVs and have shorter hoods, and they're not intended as offroad vehicles.
+Also called "minivans," MPVs are similar to SUVs in that they can carry five to seven people and have ample room for luggage, but they tend to be shorter in length than SUVs and have shorter hoods.
+Minivans are also not intended as offroad vehicles.

 Similarly, sedans are spacious like SUVs, but they also lack offroad capabilities, and they don't fit more than five people.
 Hatchbacks are similar to other road cars in these respects, but lack extended trunks, instead favoring shared space for passengers and cargo.

 In the automotive world, popular classifications don't always map onto official ones.
-People in various countries used to refer to all light, four-wheel-drive vehicles as "Jeeps" or "Land Rovers," even though both terms refer to specific brands.
+In various countries, people refer to all light, four-wheel-drive vehicles as "Jeeps" or "Land Rovers," even though both terms refer to specific brands.
 That's because Jeeps and Land Rovers were common in World War II, where they demonstrated exceptional ruggedness and offroad capability, and because the Jeep Cherokee introduced in 1984 is widely seen as the first true SUV.